 She really knows the issue, very committed to it.

-Both of you welcome to the Sean Hannity Show.
+Both of you, welcome to the Sean Hannity Show.

 Thank you.

-Thank you, Jack.
+Thank you, Jay.

-Uh Betsy, let me start with you.
+Betsy, let me start with you.

-We we got to get to fifty.
+We've got to get to 50.

 I'm not sure I can get there.

-Congressional budget office scoring comes out.
+Congressional Budget Office scoring comes out.

-Give me your assessment of, first of all, the importance of getting the health care, Obamacare as we know it, off the books for the American people.
+Give me your assessment of, first of all, the importance of getting the health care, Obamacare, as we know it, off the books for the American people.

-It's finally important for our economic recovery, the millions of people who have been pushed down to part-time status on jobs so their employers could evade the employer mandate.
+The millions of people who have been pushed down to part-time status on jobs so their employers could evade the employer mandate.

 Of course, the Congressional Budget Office didn't consider any of that.